crjeder/hx711_spi/README.md

     Ok(())
 }

+It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.

 ```
 ## Feedback
 All kind of feedback is welcome.
 If you have questions or problems, please post them on the issue tracker